Nuclear binding, correlations, and the $A$-dependence of the EMC effect: End Matter

 \section{End Matter}

-In this Section, we briefly discuss the accuracy of CVMC estimates of the nuclear ground-state energies.
+In this Section, we briefly discuss the accuracy of the variational estimates of the nuclear ground-state energies.
 In addition, in order to illustrate the dependence of our analysis on the model of nuclear dynamics, we report the results obtained using an Hamiltonian model derived from $\chi$EFT.~\\

-\paragraph*{Accuracy of CVMC} o assess the reliability of the CVMC results\textemdash based on a cluster expansion of the expectation values of the kinetic and potential-energy operators\textemdash we have compared the value of $\langle E_A \rangle$ computed from Eq.~\eqref{Koltun} using the variational estimate of the ground-state energy of ${\isotope[16][]{O}}$ to that obtained using the result of a highly-accurate calculation performed within the AFDMC scheme~\cite{Schmidt:1999lik}.
+\paragraph*{Accuracy of CVMC and FHNC results} To assess the reliability of the CVMC results\textemdash based on a cluster expansion of the expectation values of the kinetic and potential-energy operators\textemdash we have compared the value of $\langle E_A \rangle$ computed from Eq.~\eqref{Koltun} using the variational estimate of the ground-state energy of ${\isotope[16][]{O}}$ to the result of a highly-accurate calculation performed within the AFDMC scheme~\cite{Schmidt:1999lik}.
 The CVMC value, $\approx 44.1$~MeV, turns out to be in excellent agreement with the corresponding AFDMC result, $\approx43.7$ MeV, obtained by the authors of Ref.~\cite{Gnech:2024qru} using the Argonne $v_{8}^\prime$ plus Urbana IX Hamiltonian.
-The small discrepancy can be attributed, at least in part, to differences between the full Argonne~$v_{18}$ potential and the re-projected Argonne $v_{8}^\prime$ model~\cite{V8P}.~\\
+The small discrepancy can be attributed, at least in part, to differences between the full Argonne~$v_{18}$ potential and the re-projected Argonne $v_{8}^\prime$ model~\cite{V8P}.

+In the case of SNM, AFDMC results obtained from the $v_{18}$ plus Urbana IX Hamiltonian employed in Ref.~\cite{AP} are not available.
+However, the accuracy of the variational approach is strongly supported by the study of pure neutron matter (PNM) carried out by the authors of Ref.~\cite{AFDMC_PNM}.
+At nuclear matter equilibrium density, corresponding to 0.16 fm$^{-3}$, the ground-state energy of PNM reported in this paper turns out be in perfect agreement with the FHNC result of Ref.~\cite{AP}.~\\

 \paragraph*{Data analysis with $\chi$EFT removal energies} In the main text, we argued that the linear dependence of the EMC effect on $\langle E_A \rangle$ does not depend significantly on the specific model of nuclear dynamics.
 To strengthen this statement, we have performed calculations of the average removal energies using two sets of $\chi$EFT interactions that are local in coordinate space.